esccode/esccode.github.io/_posts/2023-05-14-eng-grammar.md

   - I wish I were a doctor
   - I wish I didn\t live abroad
   - I wish you called me more often

+## Grammar Drill - Wish & Should for Regrets

 ## Reference